junipertcy/simpliciality-testing/docs/usage/installation.rst

 Installation
 ============

-`simplicial-test` can be installed via PyPI.
+:code:`Simplicial-test` can be installed via PyPI.

 .. code:: bash